-If a STA starts an OBSS PD SR transmit power restriction period with a chosen non-SRG OBSS PD level, the STA’s transmit power as measured at the output of the antenna connector shall be equal or lower than the TX_PWRmax, calculated with this chosen non-SRG OBSS PD level with Equation (27-6), with the appropriate non-SRG parameters according to Table 27-10 (Non-SRG OBSS PD Min and Non-SRG OBSS PD Max values for non-AP STAs), for the transmissions of any PPDU (including an HE TB PPDU that is not a response to a Trigger frame with the CS Required subfield set to 0(#15380)) until the end of the OBSS PD SR transmit power restriction period.
+If a STA starts an OBSS PD SR transmit power restriction period with a chosen non-SRG OBSS PD level, the STA’s transmit power as measured at the output of the antenna connector shall be equal or lower than the TX_PWRmax, calculated with this chosen non-SRG OBSS PD level with Equation (27-6), with the appropriate non-SRG parameters according to Table 27-10 (Non-SRG OBSS PD Min and Non-SRG OBSS PD Max values for non-AP STAs), for the transmissions of any PPDU that is not carrying a frame that is allowed to be sent without regard to the busy/idle state of the medium until the end of the OBSS PD SR transmit power restriction period.

-If a STA starts an OBSS PD SR transmit power restriction period with a chosen SRG OBSS PD level, the STA’s transmit power as measured at the output of the antenna connector, shall be equal or lower than the TX_PWRmax, calculated with this chosen SRG OBSS PD level with Equation (27-6), with the appropriate SRG parameters according to Table 27-11 (Determining SRG OBSS PD Min and SRG OBSS PD Max values), for the transmissions of any PPDU (including an HE TB PPDU that is not a response to a Trigger frame with the CS Required subfield set to 0(#15380)) until the end of the OBSS PD SR transmit power restriction period.
+If a STA starts an OBSS PD SR transmit power restriction period with a chosen SRG OBSS PD level, the STA’s transmit power as measured at the output of the antenna connector, shall be equal or lower than the TX_PWRmax, calculated with this chosen SRG OBSS PD level with Equation (27-6), with the appropriate SRG parameters according to Table 27-11 (Determining SRG OBSS PD Min and SRG OBSS PD Max values), for the transmissions of any PPDU that is not carrying a response frame that is allowed to be sent without regard to the busy/idle state of the medium until the end of the OBSS PD SR transmit power restriction period.

+Note: Examples of frames that are transmitted without regard to the busy/idle state of the medium include but are not limited to an HE TB PPDU that is a response to a Trigger fram with the CS Required subfield set to 0 and an Ack or Block Ack frame sent as an immediate response.